bluebanquise/bluebanquise/roles/core/hosts_file/readme.rst

-If using such global network, it is possible to ask this role to define **direct** hosts resolutions of a specific Ansible group to be not on their regular management network, but be set directly on the global network (mostly used in combinaison with slurm and mpi stacks).
+If using such global network, it is possible to ask this role to define **direct** hosts resolutions of a specific Ansible group to be not on their regular management network, but be set directly on the global network (mostly used in combination with slurm and mpi stacks).

-To do so, uncomment and edit variable **global_network_settings** in file */etc/bluebanquise/inventory/group_vars/all/general_settings/network.yml*.
+To do so, uncomment and edit variable **global_network_settings** in file *group_vars/all/general_settings/network.yml*.
 Note that the role will ignore this variable if it is commented, and will try to use it if not commented.

 .. code-block:: yaml